-Finally, we examine which local authorities are associated with larger positive residuals from our estimated supply equation.
+We then examine which local authorities are associated with larger positive residuals from our estimated supply equation.
 These areas saw greater quantity growth than we would expect given their local house price changes and constraints.
 Prominent among these areas are boroughs in East London, including the City of London and Tower Hamlets.
+Tower correspond to the elasticity of the national housing stock with respect to national house price growth (as they net out any common increases or increases in housing supply that affect all areas).
+However, it is noteworthy that our estimates are quite close to estimates of the national stock elasticity taken from time series models.
+OECD (2011) estimate a flow elasticity for the UK of 0.40 over a 20-year period and Swank, Kakes, and Tieman (2003) estimate a flow elasticity of 0.45.
+Miles and Monro (2020) show that a flow elasticity of 0.4 is consistent with an elasticity of the dwelling stock of 0.08.

-Tower Hamlets and surrounding areas were part of a large scale urban regeneration scheme following the London Olympics, involving the creation of an independent planning authority to coordinate development and significant investment in local infrastructure.
+Hamlets and surrounding areas were part of a large scale urban regeneration scheme following the London Olympics, involving the creation of an independent planning authority to coordinate development and significant investment in local infrastructure.